CU-DBMI/set-website/_posts/2024-01-22-Python-Memory-Management-and-Troubleshooting.md

 style spacer stroke:none;
 ```

-_Python code and package dependencies may stipulate the use of additional memory allocators, such as `mimalloc` and `jemalloc` outside of the Python memory manager._
+_Python code may stipulate the use of additional memory allocators, such as `mimalloc` and `jemalloc` outside of the default Python memory manager's operation._
 {:.center}

 Python provides the capability of customizing memory allocation through the use of packages.